 - Coil mattresses, also called innerspring, are highly supportive, which makes them good for back and stomach sleepers.
-Stomach and back sleepers need a level plane on which to sleep or else they’re risking suffocating and snoring respectively.
+Stomach and back sleepers need a level plane on which to sleep or else they risk suffocating and snoring.
 As a rule of thumb, these are the most supportive beds.

 Your body type

 When nearly everything factors into what helps you sleep best, from how dark your room is to the sound level at night, it’s also worth considering your body type.
 There are tons of mattresses on the market, from mattresses that cater to folks who need extra support to mattresses that are soft and squishy for the side sleeper who’s sore.
 Heavy sleepers and broad-shouldered sleepers should choose a super-supportive mattress, as sleeping on a mattress that doesn’t have enough support can permanently damage your back and spine.
 Sleepers with lighter bodies can get away with most mattresses, though they shouldn’t choose a mattress made for stomach sleepers unless they absolutely have to.